 Nottoway Plantation – Why You Should NOT Tour This Plantation

 Nottoway Plantation (now called Nottoway Resort) is the South’s largest remaining Antebellum Mansion and most controversial plantation.
 It is a stunning restored mansion that lies between Baton Rouge & New Orleans, Louisiana.
-It offers deluxe accommodations & amenities, daily tours, fine dining, venues for weddings, conferences & events & gracious hospitality.
-Nottoway is a member of Historic Hotels of America, a prestigious organization of quality hotels that have faithfully maintained their historical integrity and offer visitors an exceptional travel experience.
+It offers deluxe accommodations and amenities, daily tours, fine dining, venues for weddings, conferences, and events, and gracious hospitality.
+Nottoway is a member of Historic Hotels of America, a prestigious organization of quality hotels that have faithfully maintained their historical integrity, offering visitors an exceptional travel experience.

-Only, this resort has not maintained any historical integrity at all.
+Only this resort has not maintained any historical integrity at all.
 Instead, they’ve tried to eliminate most of the history, focusing on the grand mansion and opulent lifestyle acquired on the backs of enslaved people.
 This resort, pegged as being prestigious, is a farce.
-It’s a slap in the face to anyone that values accurate history, education, integrity, honesty, and most importantly, anyone who cares about human rights.
+It’s a slap in the face to anyone who values accurate history, education, integrity, honesty, and, most importantly, anyone who cares about human rights.
 It’s particularly offensive to black people whose ancestors were a part of the forced labor camps here.

 If you are easily offended, not open to new thinking or perspectives, or hold on to the “glory of the Old South,” this article is not for you.